Health Services in Leeds

 0-19 Public Health Integrated Nursing Service (0-19 PHINS) - Health visiting and school nursing

-Every family across Leeds, starting at pregnancy and continuing through to school leavers, receives support from the 0-19 Public Health Integrated Nursing Service.
+Every family across Leeds, starting at pregnancy and continuing through to school leavers, receives the offer of support from the 0-19 Public Health Integrated Nursing Service.

 0-19 Public Health Integrated Nursing Service (0-19 PHINS) was formerly known as Health Visiting and School Nursing, these teams have come together along with the Infant Mental Health Team, School Immunisations Team, and Oral Health to form the 0-19 PHINS.